 All participants, faculty and facilitators live together in the dorms at Koç University, and share the same cafeteria, lounge and recreational facilities as peers.
 This 24/7 interaction allows everyone to become comfortable and develop the close friendships and trust necessary for long-lasting interaction and a strong network.

-You can find here a sample of the agenda for the Summer Academy in 2017 for the CELA 13 participants.
-The latest agenda for CELA 14 Summer Academy in 2018 will come soon.
+You can find here the agenda for the Summer Academy in 2018 for the CELA 14 participants.